Info1-TIN-A-2025-2026/TD/TD20250930/analysis.md

 display "Enter the mass m1 in [kg]: " read m1 if m1 <= 0 then
-  display "Error: mass must be positive." stop end if display "Enter the mass m2 in [kg]: " read m2 if m2 <= 0 then display "Error: mass must be positive." stop end if display "Enter the distance r in [m]: " read r if r <= 0 then display "Error: distance must be positive." stop end if
+  display "Error: mass m1 must be positive." stop end if display "Enter the mass m2 in [kg]: " read m2 if m2 <= 0 then display "Error: mass m2 must be positive." stop end if display "Enter the distance r in [m]: " read r if r <= 0 then display "Error: distance r must be positive." stop end if